 - The Big Damn Kiss: She and Zeref shared one (albeit silhouetted) right before her death.
 More specifically, their kiss is her cause of death; the fact that Zeref loved her as strongly as he did meant he had no choice but to kill her, even though she was supposed to be immortal.

 - Big Good: As one of the driving forces behind the formation of Fairy Tail and the Good Counterpart to Zeref, the Big Bad, she automatically outranks the previous Big Good Makarov as soon as she sets foot off of Sirius Island.
 She remained in this role for Fairy Tail until her death.

-- Breakout Character: Originally meant to have a minor supporting role upon her initial introduction on Sirius Island, she wound up getting promoted to the series' Big Good, and even became the star of the prequel Fairy Tail Zero.
+- Breakout Character: She was originally meant to have a minor supporting role upon her initial introduction on Sirius Island, but wound up getting promoted to the series' Big Good, and became the star of the prequel Fairy Tail Zero.

 - Bunny-Ears Lawyer: She's childish, ditzy, and obsessed with fairies, but she's also a master strategist and has knowledge of all three of Fairy Tail's ultimate spells.

 - Complete Immortality: Casting Law didn't merely take her ability to age; it also took her ability to die just like Zeref.
 The only thing that managed to end her life was Zeref's love for her, which was so strong that his curse allowed him to kill the unkillable, and even, then she remains Only Mostly Dead.